-"The Adams' House relationship to its grassy, open site is an essential aspect of its Landmark status.
-Alterations or changes in use that alter the visual or spatial relationship of the house to its grounds shall be discouraged."
 These criteria must be approved by the City Council at the time of establishment of the Historic Preservation (O-H) zoning overlay.
-They would be adopted under a separate ordinance (attached) and incorporated into Chapter 31 (Historic Preservation Districts).
-Designation as a Local Historic Landmark will require that the property owner comply with all regulations of Chapter 31, including adopted Design Guidelines and Design Criteria for any alterations or additions to the exterior of the existing house and detached garage.
+They would be adopted under a separate ordinance, and incorporated into Chapter 31 (Historic Preservation Districts).
 A Certificate of Appropriateness granted by the Historic Preservation Commission will be required, prior to proceeding with any building alterations or new construction.
-Demolition of the house on Proposed Lot 1 will be prohibited, unless the structure cannot be used for the original intended purpose and/or no alternative reasonable use can be identified and the property owner can show evidence that an "economic hardship" will be created if the structure cannot be removed.
+Demolition of the house on proposed Lot 1 will be prohibited, unless the structure cannot be used for the original intended purpose and/or no alternative reasonable use can be identified and the property owner can show evidence that an "economic hardship" will be created if the structure cannot be removed.

 Implications of O-H Overlay Zone on City Property.
 Application of the O-H overlay zone to the Greenway lot does not preclude the City from constructing physical improvements, such as park shelters, playground structures, picnic areas, or from making any other changes to the existing design and use of the parkland.
-The reason for this is that the "S-GA" (Government/Airport) zoning designation, as proposed for the parkland, exempts municipal governmental authorities from complying with local zoning requirements.
+The reason for this is that the "S-GA" (Government/Airport) zoning designation, as proposed for the parkland, exempts governmental authorities from complying with local zoning requirements.
 This includes an exemption from the design guidelines and design criteria that are part of the O-H overlay designation.
 The City typically strives to comply with its own zoning standards, but there is no requirement to do so.
 However, the overlay designation serves as a reminder on future decisions (or future decision makers) that changes to the parkland may also affect the historic integrity of the house on the adjacent lot and its historic setting.